FlorianS4/Project-2-Memory-Game-JS/README.md

 - to provide the user with a fun, quick memory game with images out of the Halo Universe
 - to provide a fun experience for people who have no idea about Halo.
 - to provide the user with a challenge to remember the pictures and to complete the quiz as fast as possible.
-- to provide a scoreboard wich remembers the old scores of the user, so the user can come back and try to bet it
+- to provide a scoreboard wich logs the old scores of the user, so the user can come back and try to beat it.

 ## User Experience
 ### User Stories